codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   max-width="30%"
 %}

-{:start="4"}

-1. If you already have the latest version of the GitOps CLI, in the Uninstall Codefresh Runtime panel, copy the uninstall command.
+{:start="5"}

+1. Copy and run the uninstall command:

+  `RELEASE_NAME=$(helm ls -n codefresh-gitops-runtime -q) && helm uninstall ${RELEASE_NAME} -n codefresh-gitops-runtime`

+{:start="6"}

+1. Click **Close** to exit the upgrade panel.

+## Reset Shared Configuration Repository for GitOps Runtimes
+Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

+Once created, you can reset the Shared Configuration Repo defined for your account under the following conditions:

+* **Incorrect/missing URL**
+  Mandatory when Codefresh notifies you through the UI if the Shared Configuration Repo URL is either incorrect or missing.

+    * Incorrect URL
+      The Shared Config Repo details provided during installation in Account Setup are incorrect.
+Codefresh could not connect to the Shared Repo with the details provided.
+    * Undefined URL
+      You installed the GitOps Runtime through a script or another automated mechanism without providing the URL to the Shared Configuration Repository.

     {% include
  image.html
  lightbox="true"
- file="/images/runtime/uninstall.png"
- url="/images/runtime/uninstall.png"
- alt="Uninstall Codefresh runtime"
- caption="Uninstall Codefresh runtime"
-  max-width="40%"
+ file="/images/runtime/shared-config-repo-missing.png"
+ url="/images/runtime/shared-config-repo-missing.png"
+ alt="Notification for missing/incorrect Shared Configuration Repository"
+ caption="Notification for missing/incorrect Shared Configuration Repository"
+  max-width="100%"
 %}

-{:start="5"}
+* **No active Runtimes**
+  If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Shared Configuration Repo URL.
+  To do so, you must contact Codefresh Support.

+  Otherwise, you can reset the Shared Config Repo URL only _after uninstalling all the GitOps Runtimes in your account_.
+This option is useful when moving from a temporary account, for example, a POV account, to your organization's official account.
+Codefresh allows you to reset the URL

+### Reset Shared Config Repo via UI
+You can reset the Shared Config Repo via the Codefresh UI when you see the notification that the URL is either incorrect or missing.

+**Before you begin**

+Verify that you have [authorized access to the Codefresh app's organizations]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/)

+1. Click **Update**.
-1. In your terminal, paste the command, and update the Git token value.
+1. In **Add Shared Configuration Repo**, enter your Git username and the URL at which to create the repo.
-1. Select the Kube context from which to uninstall the Runtime, and then confirm the uninstall.
-1. If you get errors, run the uninstall command again, with the `--force` flag.
+1. From the list of **Git Organizations**, select the Git organization for the Codefresh application.

+### Reset Shared Config Repo via CLI
+You can reset the Shared Configuration Repo via the CLI when:
+* You receive the notification that the URL is incorrect or missing
+* There are no active GitOps Runtimes in your account.
+   To reset the URL for an account with existing GitOps Runtimes, you must [uninstall](#uninstall-gitops-runtimes) all the Runtimes.

+**Before you begin**
+* Make sure you have have no active Runtimes in your account

+**How to**

+* Run `cf config update-gitops-settings --shared-config-repo <shared_repo_url>`
+  where:
+  `<shared_repo_url>` is the new URL for the Shared Configuration Repository.

-### Update Git tokens for Runtimes
+## Update Git credentials for GitOps Runtimes

-Provisioned Runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
+Provisioned GitOps Runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
->These tokens are specific to the user, and the same can be used for multiple runtimes.
+>These tokens are personal access tokens, specific to each user.
+As such, the user can use the same personal access token for multiple runtimes.

+>TIP:
+Git credentials are synced to the Shared Configuration Repository defined during installation.
+If you change your Git credentials, the Git account must match that of the Shared repo.
+For example, if the Shared repo is defined as `http://github.com/my-org/isc.git` and the Git provider is defined  as `bitbucket`, the update will fail.

+**When to update**
+If your Git token is valid, you can update it at any time by deleting the existing token and replacing it with a new token.

-There are two different situations when you need to update Git tokens:
+Otherwise, you have to update Git tokens in the following situations:
+* **Complete Installation** status displayed in Sync column for Runtime
+  You have installed the Runtime but need to update the Git credentials to complete the installation.
-* Invalid, revoked, or expired tokens: Codefresh automatically flags Runtimes with such tokens.
+* Invalid, revoked, or expired tokens
+  Codefresh automatically flags Runtimes with such tokens.
 It is mandatory to update the Git tokens to continue working with the platform.

-* Valid tokens: Optional.
-You may want to update Git tokens, even valid ones, by deleting the existing token and replacing it with a new token.
+**Update methods**
 The methods for updating any Git token are the same regardless of the reason for the update:
-* OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh
+* OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh.
-* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes
+* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes.
+  You can update your personal access token in the UI or through the CLI.

+### Update Git credentials in Codefresh UI

 **Before you begin**
-* To authenticate through a Git access token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens)
+* To authenticate through a Git access token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-personal-tokens)

 **How to**
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
+1. From Runtimes in the sidebar, select [**GitOps Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
+1. Switch to either the **List View**.
 1. Do one of the following:
-  * If you see a notification in the Codefresh UI about invalid Runtime tokens,  click **[Update Token]**.
-    The GitOps Runtimes page shows runtimes with invalid tokens prefixed by the key icon.
-Mouse over shows invalid token.
-  * To update an existing token, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
-1. Select the GitOps Runtime for which to update the Git token.
-1. From the context menu at the right, select **Update Git Runtime Credentials**.
+  * To the right of the row with the Runtime to update, click the context menu and select **Update Git Runtime Credentials**.
+  * Click the Runtime name, click the context-menu on the top-right, and then select **Update Git Runtime Credentials**.

   {% include
  image.html
  lightbox="true"
  file="/images/runtime/update-git-runtime-token.png"
  url="/images/runtime/update-git-runtime-token.png"
- alt="Update Git runtime token option" caption="Update Git runtime token option" max-width="40%"
+ alt="Update Git Runtime credentials" caption="Update Git Runtime credentials" max-width="60%"
 %}

-{:start="4"}
+{:start="5"}
 1. Do one of the following:
   * If your admin has set up OAuth access, click **Authorize Access to Git Provider**.
-Go to _step 5_.
+Go to _step 6_.
   * Alternatively, authenticate with an access token from your Git provider.
-Go to _step 6_.
+Go to _step 7_.

-{:start="5"}
+{:start="6"}
 1. For OAuth2 authorization:
+  >NOTE:
-  > If the application is not registered, you get an error.
+  >If the application is not registered, you get an error.
 Contact your admin for help.

       * Enter your credentials, and select **Sign In**.
       * If required, as for example if two-factor authentication is configured, complete the verification.

     {% include
       image.html